Skip to content

 23) General

 Neither you nor UEL will be liable for failure to perform their obligations under these Terms of Admittance if such failure arises from unforeseeable events, circumstances or causes outside of that party's reasonable control.
-Examples of such events include, but are not limited to, war, terrorism, industrial disputes, natural disaster, fire and national emergencies.
+Examples of such events include, but are not limited to, war, terrorism, industrial disputes, natural disasters, fire and national emergencies.

 Only you and UEL are parties to these Terms of Admittance.
 No other person shall have any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of these Terms of Admittance.